nduckste/CleaningData/README.md

 3. At the R prompt (R Studio) execute command - source("./run_analysis.R")
 4. On executing one should see following messages on the screen.
 This is also indicative of the process flow of the script.

-- Loading feature and activity labels
+- [1] "Loading feature and activity labels"
-- Loading Train data....
+- [1] "Loading Train data...."
-- Loading Test data....
+- [1] "Loading Test data...."
-- Merging Train and Test data....
+- [1] "Merging Train and Test data...."
-- Creating meanData and adding descriptive variables to column names
+- [1] "Creating meanData and adding descriptive variables to column names"
 - Writing dataset to meanData.txt file